 Melisa Chase

 Melisa is an experienced education consultant based in Tāmaki Makaurau.
-She is approved to deliver Ministry of Education PLD in the following areas:
+She is approved to deliver Ministry of Education PLD in:

 As a Ministry of Education approved facilitator in aromatawai and assessment, Melisa supports kura and schools to design approaches that are relational, purposeful, mana-enhancing, and grounded in Te Tiriti o Waitangi.
 She brings particular expertise in NCEA, standards-based assessment, and standardised assessment, helping leaders and kaiako use a wide range of assessment tools to inform teaching and learning.
 Melisa supports schools to move beyond surface-level reporting to build assessment literacy, interpret evidence with confidence, and evaluate impact in ways that strengthen practice, uplift learning, and affirm identity.